-- Depending on the time it was manufactured, the 650 may support only Infrared technology.
+- Depending on when it was manufactured, the 650 may support only Infrared technology.
 Newer models of the 700 support both Infrared and RF (radio frequency).
-See our Expert Tip below.
+See my Pro Tips below.

 Logitech Harmony 650 vs 700 Review: Comparison Chart / Infographic

 I put together the following infographic that makes comparing the 650 and 700 simple.

 Simply click anywhere in the graphic below to open up a PDF of the full-sized version.

 Before you purchase either of these remotes be sure to check the specs on Amazon for:

 a) The number of devices that it can control

 b) the technologies it supports (IR and RF)

 These numbers may vary depending on the version of the product and when the remote you was manufactured.

 For example, only the later versions of the 700 can control up to eight devices.
 Earlier versions only supported 6 or 7.